 The period of service is to commence on the Commencement Date (refer to Key dates table).
-The successful tender will provide a project management plan, communication strategy and plan and a risk matrix in liaison with the Program Manager for presenting to the 2 September 2014 Policy Committee meeting at project inception.
+The successful tender will provide a project management plan, communication strategy and plan and a risk matrix in liaison with the Program Manager for presenting to the 7 October 2014 Policy Committee meeting.